 Intellectual Property Rights means, for the duration of the rights in any part of the world, industrial or intellectual property rights, whether registrable or not, including in respect of Intellectual Property, applications for the registration of any Intellectual Property and any improvements, enhancements or modifications to any Intellectual Property registrations.

-Standard Contractual Clauses means the standard contractual clauses for the transfer of personal data from the EU to third countries (controller-to-processor transfers) contained in the Annex to the Commission Decision of 5 February 2010 (Decision 2010/87/EU) amending Decision 2002/16/EC as regards the introduction of an alternative set of standard contractual clauses for the transfer of personal data to third countries.
+Standard Contractual Clauses means the standard contractual clauses for the transfer of personal data from the United Kingdom or the EU to third countries (controller-to-processor transfers) approved by the European Commission and any replacements or successors thereto or legally-approved alternative safeguards for the protection of the transfers of personal data outside of the UK or the EU.

-User means any individual authorised by the Customer to use a DEPOT PERFORMANCE SYSTEM account purchased by the Customer.
+User means any individual authorised by the Customer to use an account for the Software purchased by the Customer.

-2.1 The Customer agrees and accepts that DEPOT PERFORMANCE SYSTEM is hosted by EPM and its infrastructure providers, and shall only be installed, accessed and maintained by EPM, and is not available locally from the Customer’s systems.
-The Customer also acknowledges that DEPOT PERFORMANCE SYSTEM is managed and supported exclusively by EPM and that no ‘back-end’ access to DEPOT PERFORMANCE SYSTEM is available to the Customer or its Users unless expressly agreed in writing.
+2.1 The Customer agrees and accepts that the Software is hosted by EPM and its infrastructure providers, and shall only be installed, accessed and maintained by EPM, and is not available locally from the Customer’s systems.
+The Customer also acknowledges that the Software is managed and supported exclusively by EPM and that no ‘back-end’ access to the Software is available to the Customer or its Users unless expressly agreed in writing.

-2.2 As a hosted and managed service, EPM reserves the right to upgrade, maintain, tune, backup, amend, add or remove features, redesign, improve or otherwise alter DEPOT PERFORMANCE SYSTEM at its sole discretion.
-EPM shall not amend DEPOT PERFORMANCE SYSTEM in a manner that would intentionally cause the Customer to lose access to Customer Data or fundamentally decrease the utility of DEPOT PERFORMANCE SYSTEM to the Customer, other than in accordance with the terms of this Agreement.
+2.2 As a hosted and managed service, EPM reserves the right to upgrade, maintain, tune, backup, amend, add or remove features, redesign, improve or otherwise alter the Software at its sole discretion.
+EPM shall not amend the Software in a manner that would intentionally cause the Customer to lose access to Customer Data or fundamentally decrease the utility of the Software to the Customer, other than in accordance with the terms of this Agreement.

-3.1 The Customer shall pay the fees notified to it by EPM for use of DEPOT PERFORMANCE SYSTEM.
-The fees for the use of DEPOT PERFORMANCE SYSTEM are payable annually in advance in full.
+3.1 The Customer shall pay the fees notified to it by EPM for use of the Software.
+The fees for the use of the Software are payable annually in advance in full.
 No refunds are payable for the annual fee under any circumstances.

-3.2 All invoices for the use of DEPOT PERFORMANCE SYSTEM must be paid within 30 days of receipt.
+3.2 All invoices for the use of the Software must be paid within 30 days of receipt.
 If full payment is not received by such date, EPM may suspend or withhold access for all Users until such payment is received.
 EPM reserves the right to charge interest for any late payments at 4% above the prevailing Bank of England base rate.

 3.3 All prices are exclusive of applicable local, state, federal and international sales, value added, withholding and other taxes and duties of any kind unless otherwise stated.

-3.4 The Customer shall pay all invoices for the use of DEPOT PERFORMANCE SYSTEM in full, and shall have no right of set off for any liability it may claim to be owed to it by EPM at any time.
+3.4 The Customer shall pay all invoices for the use of the Software in full, and shall have no right of set off for any liability it may claim to be owed to it by EPM at any time.

-3.5 EPM may make DEPOT PERFORMANCE SYSTEM available to you for a limited trial period at no charge.
-All the terms and conditions of this Agreement apply to your use of DEPOT PERFORMANCE SYSTEM during any such trial period.
-If you choose to use DEPOT PERFORMANCE SYSTEM at cost following the end of the trial period, the terms and conditions of this Agreement will automatically continue to apply to your use of DEPOT PERFORMANCE SYSTEM.
+3.5 EPM may make the Software available to you for a limited trial period at no charge.
+All the terms and conditions of this Agreement apply to your use of the Software during any such trial period.
+If you choose to use the Software at cost following the end of the trial period, the terms and conditions of this Agreement will automatically continue to apply to your use of the Software.

-4.1 Subject to compliance with the terms and conditions of this Agreement, the Customer and its Users are granted a limited, non-exclusive and revocable license to access and use DEPOT PERFORMANCE SYSTEM for the duration of this Agreement.
+4.1 Subject to compliance with the terms and conditions of this Agreement, the Customer and its Users are granted a limited, non-exclusive and revocable license to access and use the Software for the duration of this Agreement.

-4.2 The Customer shall only permit access to DEPOT PERFORMANCE SYSTEM to the number of Users for which it has purchased valid licences.
+4.2 The Customer shall only permit access to the Software to the number of Users for which it has purchased valid licences.
 Account access details must not be shared, and must only be used by one named individual.

-4.3 The Customer is solely responsible for the security of user names and passwords issued to it for access to DEPOT PERFORMANCE SYSTEM.
+4.3 The Customer is solely responsible for the security of user names and passwords issued to it for access to the Software.

-4.4 EPM may revoke or suspend access to DEPOT PERFORMANCE SYSTEM at any time if the Customer or any User is in breach of this Agreement and has failed to comply with EPM’s reasonable request to remedy such breach within a reasonable time period.
+4.4 EPM may revoke or suspend access to the Software at any time if the Customer or any User is in breach of this Agreement and has failed to comply with EPM’s reasonable request to remedy such breach within a reasonable time period.

 4.5 The Customer shall ensure that each of its Users is aware of and complies with the terms of this Agreement, and the Customer shall remain liable to EPM for any breach of this Agreement by its Users, and any losses or damages that EPM may suffer as a result of any such breach.

-4.6 The Customer agrees that it shall only use DEPOT PERFORMANCE SYSTEM for legal purposes and shall not use it to engage in any conduct that is unlawful, immoral, threatening, abusive or in a way that is deemed unreasonable by EPM in its sole discretion.
+4.6 The Customer agrees that it shall only use the Software for legal purposes and shall not use it to engage in any conduct that is unlawful, immoral, threatening, abusive or in a way that is deemed unreasonable by EPM in its sole discretion.

-4.7 EPM provides user support for DEPOT PERFORMANCE SYSTEM via a dedicated support email available on the EPM website.
+4.7 EPM provides user support for the Software via a dedicated support email available on the EPM website.